-“One day, when I’ve finished studying”, “One day, when I’ve made it in my career”, “One day, when the kids grow up”,
+“One day, when I’ve finished studying.”
+“One day, when I’ve made it in my career.”
+“I will when the kids grow up.”

-We both know that day will never come, because there will always be something in the way.
+Unfortunately, that day usually never comes because there will always be something in the way.

 Besides, there are so many types of volunteer work that you might actually find something which will be directly related to the skills needed in your job.